- If you want to make connected Bluetooth devices easier to recognize in Windows you have to rename them.

 Bluetooth Device Shows the Same Name: How to Fix?

-I’ve tested this guide on all my Bluetooth devices that didn’t met the Make + Model name scheme I’ve set.
-The things is the Bluetooth name won’t update immediately.
+I’ve tested this guide on all my Bluetooth devices that didn’t meet the Make + Model name scheme I’ve set.
+The thing is the Bluetooth name won’t update immediately.
 It doesn’t matter if the device is already connected via Bluetooth or not.

 So, what’s the fix if renamed Bluetooth devices don’t show up with the new name?